apache/doris/docs/en/docs/ecosystem/flink-doris-connector.md

   'username' = 'root',
   'password' = '',
-  'sink.enable-delete' = 'false',        -- false means not to get the event type from RowKind 'sink.properties.columns' = 'name,age,__DORIS_DELETE_SIGN__'  -- Display the import column of the specified streamload );
+  'sink.enable-delete' = 'false',        -- false means not to get the event type from RowKind 'sink.properties.columns' = 'id, name, __DORIS_DELETE_SIGN__'  -- Display the import column of the specified streamload );

-INSERT INTO KAFKA_SOURCE
+INSERT INTO DORIS_SINK
 SELECT json_value(data,'$.id') as id, json_value(data,'$.name') as name, if(op_type='delete',1,0) as __DORIS_DELETE_SIGN__